“Do come round to see me,” asked Senista for a third time, and for a third time Sazonka hastily answered:

 Immediately after the hospital the town ended and a field began, and Sazonka wandered onto the field.
 It was flat, uninterrupted either by trees or construction, it spread outwards freely, and the very breeze felt like it was its free, warm breath.
 At first Sazonka walked along a parched road, then he turned left and walking across the lea and the reaped field went straight to the river.
 The earth was still damp in places, and in those places where he passed remained the footprints of his feet with dark depressions left by the heels.

 On the shore Sazonka lay down in a small, grass covered hollow, in which the air was still and warm, like in a steam room, and he closed his eyes.
 The sun’s rays went through his sealed eyelids as a warm, red wave; high up in the aerial azure a skylark chimed, and it was pleasant to breathe and not to think.
 The floodwater already came down, and the river flowed as a narrow brook; far away on the low opposite bank, having left marks of their rampage lay huge, holey floes.
 The stumps lay one upon another in clusters and rose upwards as white triangles towards the ruthless fiery rays which step by step sharpened and drilled into them.
 Half awake Sazonka threw back his arm—something hard was under it, wrapped in cloth.
-The present.

 Quickly rising, Sazonka cried out: